Alen-Loforte/MusicPlayer/README.md

 # MusicPlayer
- A Music player that i did with C#
+ A music player that i did using C# and a few external libraies